 As discussed in the submission above, the application is clearly inconsistent with Section 117 Direction 1.1 Business and Industrial Zones.
 Little justification has been provided in the Environmental Assessment for the loss of this land.
-Council proposed the loss of employment generating land to be addressed in the Environmental Assessment in the Director General's Requirements, however this was removed from the Director General's Requirement of Planning.
+Council proposed the loss of employment generating land to be addressed in the Environmental Assessment in the Director General's Requirements, however this was removed from the Director General's Requirements by the Department of Planning.